-Cost of Computer Software Useful economic life 1 year Amortization method Straight-line method during the contract term Internally generated or acquired externally Acquired externally
+Cost of Computer Software Useful economic life 1 year Amortization method Amortized on a straight-line basis over the estimated useful life Internally generated or acquired externally Acquired externally

 (14) Impairment of non-financial assets

 The Company assesses at the end of each reporting period whether there is any indication that an asset in the scope of IAS 36 "Impairment of Assets" may be impaired.
 If any such indication exists, or when annual impairment testing for an asset is required, the Company would conduct impairment tests at individual or CGU level.
 Where the carrying amount of an asset or CGU exceeds its recoverable amount, the asset is considered impaired.
 An asset's recoverable amount is the higher of an asset's net fair value or its value in use.